Donda Academy: Basketball team

-The school's basketball team is named the Donda Doves.
+The school's basketball team was the Donda Doves.
 The team was featured on the January 2022 cover of Slam, a basketball-focused publication.
 In order of appearance, the players who appeared on the cover along with West were Bryce Baker, Brandon White, Jalen Hooks, Chuck Bailey III, Javonte "JJ" Taylor, Jahki Howard, Robert Dillingham, Seven Bahati, Braeden Moore, Omarion Bodrick, and Zion Cruz.

 Their inaugural game was held in February 2022 at the Credit Union 1 Arena, playing against Chicago Prep.
-The Doves won the game 85–62.
+The Doves won the game, 85–62.

 The team was scheduled to appear at the Hoophall Classic and Kentucky Play-By-Play Classic showcases in 2022, but the invitations were rescinded in late October.
 ESPN rated player Robert Dillingham number 8 on their ESPN 100 list; speculation surrounding Dillingham continuing with the team began in late October after West's antisemitic remarks, the abrupt school closure and reopening, and the showcases being rescinded resulted in a fallout for the school.
 Dillingham later left Donda Academy to play for the Cold Hearts team in the Overtime Elite.

 After the showcase invitations were canceled, players JJ Taylor (small forward) and Chuck Bailey III (reserve guard) left the school, with Taylor transferring to San Ysidro High School.